gbmhunter/blog/content/programming/general/pid-control/_index.md

 We can simulate this system in code by discretizing the system into small time steps, and assume linear values for the acceleration and velocity over these small time steps.

-**The way the simulation works:**
+### How The Simulation Works

 1. Assume starting conditions of displacement, velocity and acceleration are 0. `\(F_{ext}\)` is the control variable (set by the PID controller).

-2. Determine a suitably small time step, `\( \Delta{T} \)`.
+1. Determine a suitably small time step, `\( \Delta{T} \)`.
 Then for each time step:

-3. Calculate the force exerted by the spring and damper.
+1. Calculate the force exerted by the spring and damper.

 	<p>$$ F_{spring} = kx $$</p>

  	<p>$$ F_{damper} = c\dot{x} $$</p>

+1. Determine the output of the PID controller `\(F_{ext}\)`, providing it the setpoint and "measured" displacement (which starts at 0, and then gets re-calculated at each time step as below).

-4. Calculate the acceleration for this time step:
+1. Calculate the acceleration for this time step:

 	<p>$$ \ddot{x} = \frac{F_{ext} - F_{spring} - F_{damper}}{m} $$</p>

-5. Calculate the change in velocity and displacement for this time step:
+1. Calculate the change in velocity and displacement for this time step:

 	<p>$$ \Delta{\dot{x}} = \ddot{x} \Delta{T} $$</p>